 You may continue to work in your business and still collect Social Security benefits, but these benefits are limited if you exceed the maximum taxable earnings amount each year until you reach your normal retirement age.
 If your total income for the year, including employment and self-employment, is greater than the maximum allowed by Social Security, your Social Security benefits will be cut at the rate of $1 for every $2 of income over the maximum.

 Beginning with the month you reach normal retirement age (age 66, if you were born between 1943 and 1954), you can earn as much as you want and not have to pay back any Social Security benefits you receive.

 Your self-employment may also increase your social security benefit, depending on the amount of your income compared to other years of employment.
 The Social Security Administration (SSA) is notified by the IRS of your income and additional credits may be calculated.
 Check with your local Social Security office for more questions about how your self-employment may affect your future Social Security benefits.

 Self-Employment Taxes and Seniors

 Even though you may be receiving social security benefits, if you work for someone else or have your own business, you must still pay social security and Medicare taxes, called self-employment taxes.
-Crazy, I know.
-How you pay these taxes depends on your status.

 The most important thing to remember about self-employment taxes: This tax isn't deducted from your income as a business owner.
 You must calculate the self-employment tax you owe and pay this amount with your taxes.
 Many business owners pay estimated taxes quarterly to avoid penalties for underpayment.